tdiba/Social_Media_Analytics/README.md

 ### Methodology

-A simulated dataset representing typical social media metrics was created for this analysis.
-The dataset spanned a six-month period and included variables such as post type (text, image, video), engagement metrics (likes, comments, shares), and audience growth metrics (new followers).
-The analysis focused on identifying trends in engagement metrics across different post types and examining the correlation between these metrics and audience growth.
+1. Data Simulation: A simulated dataset representing typical social media metrics was created.
+This dataset spans six months and includes:

+  - Post types (text, image, video)
+  - Engagement metrics (likes, comments, shares)
+  - Audience growth metrics (new followers)

+2. Data Analysis: The analysis focused on:

+Calculating average engagement metrics for each post type.
+Assessing the correlation between engagement metrics and new followers.
+Identifying trends over time in engagement and follower growth.

+3. Visualization and Reporting: Key findings were visualized using graphs and charts.
+A comprehensive report was generated to summarize the insights, including recommendations for optimizing social media content strategies.

 ### Findings